Frequently Asked Questions

 ❓ What happens if the weather is bad?

 We will cancel a tour due to heavy rain, lightning, unsafe weather, etc. We’re prone to isolated storms that may only last about 30 minutes.
-It can be raining across the street while sunny where we cruise, so if the water looks rough from your balcony, it may not reflect the actual conditions on the water.
+It can be raining across the street while sunny where we cruise, so if the water looks rough from your location, it may not reflect the actual conditions on the water.

 There’s a chance of rain nearly every day of the year, and forecasts are often inaccurate—so we encourage you not to let the weather forecast dictate your plans.
 In summer, brief rain showers can pop up during cruises, and we do our best to keep guests comfortable until they pass.

 We’ll contact you on the day of your tour if radar shows unsafe conditions.
-If we cancel, there’s no charge, and we’ll aim to postpone or reschedule when possible.

 ❓ Is this the right tour company for me?